One Dead, Another Shot After Man Locates Two Teens In His Stolen Vehicle In Volo

-CHICAGO (CBS) — One teen is dead and another injured after a fight when a Round Lake Beach Man found the two in his stolen vehicle early Sunday morning.
+VOLO, Ill.
+(CBS) — One teen is dead and another injured after a fight during which a Round Lake Beach man found the two in his stolen vehicle early Sunday morning.

 Deputies responded to a call of a possible fight and found the three in the parking lot of the Volo Storage facility in the 30400 block of Route 12 in Volo, Illinois, according to the Lake County Sheriff’s Department.
 A 17-year-old was dead on the scene.
 Another 17-year-old suffered gunshot wounds, and a 35-year-old man had minor, non-gunshot wounds.